Judaism and violence

 Judaism's doctrines and texts have sometimes been associated with violence or anti-violence.
 Laws requiring the eradication of evil, sometimes using violent means, exist in the Jewish tradition.
 However, Judaism also contains peaceful texts and doctrines.
-There is often a juxtaposition of Judaic law and theology to violence and non-violence by groups and individuals.
+There is often a juxtaposition of Judaic law and theology to violence and nonviolence by groups and individuals.
 Attitudes and laws towards both peace and violence exist within the Jewish tradition.
 Throughout history, Judaism's religious texts or precepts have been used to promote as well as oppose violence.

 Normative Judaism

 Normative Judaism is not pacifist and violence is condoned in the service of self-defence.
 J. Patout Burns asserts that Jewish tradition clearly posits the principle of minimization of violence.
 This principle can be stated as "(wherever) Jewish law allows violence to keep an evil from occurring, it mandates that the minimal amount of violence be used to accomplish one's goal."
+Notwithstanding the inherent friction associated with the various Jewish religious movements in the state of Israel all vying for official recognition, in 1997 Avi Shafran of the Agudath Israel of America pushed back on assertions made by Ismar Schorsch that the State's elevation of Rabbinic Judaism as the sole arbiter over personal status issues would inevitably lead to violence.
+Sure enough, in a May 2022 incident which took place at the Western Wall, Orthodox Jewish seminarians waving World Zionist Organization flags, whose delegation was organized by the World Shas Movement and Eretz Hakodesh—an American affiliate of United Torah Judaism—jeered at, drowned out with whistles and spat upon members of the Women of the Wall group over religious and ideological differences.

 Nonviolence

-Judaism's religious texts endorse compassion and peace, and the Hebrew Bible contains the well-known commandment to "love thy neighbor as thyself".
+Similar to the world's other major religions, Judaism's religious texts endorse compassion and peace.
+The Hebrew Bible contains the well-known commandment to "love thy neighbor as thyself".
 According to the 1937 Columbus Platform of Reform Judaism, "Judaism, from the days of the prophets, has proclaimed to mankind the ideal of universal peace, striving for spiritual and physical disarmament of all nations.
 Judaism rejects violence and relies upon moral education, love and sympathy."

 The philosophy of nonviolence has roots in Judaism, going back to the Jerusalem Talmud of the middle 3rd century.
 While absolute nonviolence is not a requirement of Judaism, the religion so sharply restricts the use of violence, that nonviolence often becomes the only way to fulfilling a life of truth, justice and peace, which Judaism considers to be the three tools for the preservation of the world.